emilygsimmonds/Evolutionarily_Explicit_IPM/README.md

 ### Model outputs:

 Many of these are too large to store on GitHub but can be found on our Zenodo repository

+### Specific scripts for 'Phenological asynchrony: a ticking time-bomb for seemingly stable populations?'

+[Final_development_model_maximum_temperature.RData]() : the final model object for the development function, including the maximum temperature cue for great tits.

+[caterpillar_timing_model.RData]() : the final model object for the caterpillar timing function, including the caterpillar specific maximum temperature cue.

+[Predictive_model_code.R]() : script to run the IPM to create projections of future population size and structure.